Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 Best Restaurants in Rome:

-Celebrate the season in style with some of the best restaurants for Christmas in Rome, offering festive menus, warm ambience, and unforgettable holiday dining – one of the tastiest and fun things to do in Rome, Italy.
+Dine in style at some of the best restaurants in Rome, where exceptional menus, warm ambience, and unforgettable meals make dining out one of the tastiest and most enjoyable things to do in Rome, Italy.

 - La Pergola (Rome Cavalieri, Waldorf Astoria): 3-Michelin-star location, top-tier luxury.